 James Reasoner wrote four stories for Mike Shayne Mystery Magazine about West Hollywood private detective MARKHAM, and "Death and the Dancing Shadows" is probably his favorite of the four.
 Very much in the Chandler vein, good twist, snappy ending line.
-It turned up in the Black Lizard anthology and, according to Reasoner himself, it "caught the eye of a guy in Hollywood who wanted to make a movie out of it.
+It turned up in the Black Lizard Anthology and, according to Reasoner, it "caught the eye of a guy in Hollywood who wanted to make a movie out of it.
 He adapted the story into a screenplay, but nothing else ever came of it.
 Would have been nice."

 Reasoner is probably best known in this genre for his classic novel, Texas Wind, featuring Texan private eye Cody is long of out print and rare as hell.
 He also wrote a series of short stories about another P.I., Delaney, who appeared in Mike Shayne Mystery Magazine mostly prior to the Markham stories.
-He dismisses the Delaney stories now as "very minor," but coinfesses that Markham was in fact a "sort of dry run" for Cody.
+He dismisses the Delaney stories now as "very minor," but confesses that Markham was in fact a "sort of dry run" for Cody.

 Report respectfully submitted by Kevin Burton Smith.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |